addb-swstarlab/K2vTune/README.md

 ## TRAIN
 ### Run main.py to train the entire model.
 Paser explanation as below,
 <pre>
 target       : target workload number
 tf           : using teacher forcing, if not specify this, the model will be trained by non-teacher forcing
 train        : mode of train
 eval         : mode of train using pre-trained model(.pt)
 model_path   : if using eval mode, add pre-trained model path
 batch_size   : batch size for dataset
 hidden_size  : hidden size of the model
-lr          : learning rate of the model
-generation  : the counts of generation in Genetic Algorithm
+lr           : learning rate of the model mode         : regression model type ['raw', 'dnn', 'gru', 'attngru'] attn_mode    : attention tyep ['dot', 'general', 'concat', 'bahdanau'] generation   : the counts of generation in Genetic Algorithm
-pool        : size of pool in genetic algorithm
-optimization: choose optimization algorithm ['ga', 'smac']
+pool         : size of pool in genetic algorithm optimization : choose optimization algorithm ['ga', 'smac']
 </pre>
 * #### Training the model
 ```